 - Thinking Ahead Consider how your situation might look not just for the coming year but in years ahead.
 For instance, if the number of siblings in college changes, it may significantly change the amount of financial aid a student will receive.
 Other circumstances can also affect the amount of aid awarded from year to year.
 Accordingly, we reassess financial aid yearly (which means parents and students need to reapply every year).

-- Plan Ahead At Wheaton College we ask for financial information based on the previous calendar year's tax information (for the 2016-2017 academic year, we ask for the 2015 tax information).
-The earlier families can have their tax information together, the earlier they can apply for financial aid (but no earlier than January 1 in any given year).
+- Plan Ahead The 2018-19 FAFSA asks for financial information based on your 2016 income tax information.
 Sometimes families are asked to verify the financial information on their applications.
 For this reason, keep all documents related to financial aid, taxes and finances in one place so that if you are asked to provide information, it will be convenient.
 Encourage your student to do the same.
 Check our website for updates.

 - Student Involvement For the same reason, we encourage students to be as involved in the financial aid process as possible.
 Often, the more involved the student is, the smoother the financial aid process goes.